 Tuition fees and support

 - Students from England and Wales pay fees of up to £9,250 a year if they study in England, Scotland or Northern Ireland, or up to £9,000 a year if they study in Wales.
 They are usually entitled to a Tuition Fee Loan so they won’t have to pay the fees up front.
-Your son or daughter will only start repaying their loan once they are earning a certain income.

 - Students from Northern Ireland pay fees up to £4,160 a year if they study in Northern Ireland.
 If they go to university in England or Scotland, they have to pay up to £9,250 a year, and if they study in Wales they’ll pay up to £9,000 a year.
 Tuition Fee Loans are available.